-Web-based System Manager provides keyboard accessibility features and implementation of the Self Voicing Kit (SVK).
-Both are these features are described in detail in the following sections.
+Web-based System Manager provides keyboard accessibility features described in detail in the following section.

 Keyboard Accessibility

 The goal of keyboard accessibility is for the user to be able to use the Web-based System Manager without having to use a mouse.
 The following keyboard accessibility features are available: